home-assistant/developers.home-assistant/docs/core/entity/light.md

 If the light is in mode `ColorMode.HS`, `ColorMode.RGB` or `ColorMode.XY`, the light's state attribute will contain the light's color expressed in `hs`, `rgb` and `xy` color format.
 Note that when the light is in mode `ColorMode.RGB`, the `hs` and `xy` state attributes only hold the chromaticity of the `rgb` color as the `hs` and `xy` pairs do not hold brightness information.

 If the light is in mode `ColorMode.RGBW` or `ColorMode.RGBWW`, the light's state attribute will contain the light's color expressed in `hs`, `rgb` and `xy` color format.
 The color conversion is an approximation done by adding the white channels to the color.

+### Color Mode when rendering effects

+When rendering an effect, the `color_mode` should be set according to the adjustments supported by the effect.
+If the effect does not support any adjustments, the `color_mode` should be set to `ColorMode.ONOFF`.
+If the effect allows adjusting the brightness, the `color_mode` should be set to `ColorMode.BRIGHTNESS`.

+When rendering an effect, it's allowed to set the `color_mode` to a more restrictive mode than the color modes indicated by the `supported_color_mode` property:
+ - A light which supports colors is allowed to set color_mode to `ColorMode.ONOFF` or `ColorMode.BRIGHTNESS` when controlled by an effect
+ - A light which supports brightness is allowed to set color_mode to `ColorMode.ONOFF` when controlled by an effect

 ## Supported Features